xiaohunying/notes/pages/aws.md

 S3 Glacier deep archive | <ul><li>Storage cost - Per month per GB (a flat rate)</li><li>Request cost - per 1000 requests (Based on request type; DELETE and CANCEL requests are free)</li><li>Data retrieval cost - Per GB (based on retrieval method)</li></ul>
 Provisioned Capacity Unit | <ul><li>Data retrieval cost - Per unit</li></ul>

+**Cost of Data transfer**: Data Transfer is charged Per GB.
+Data transfer is free when
+- Data is transferred into S3 from internet
+- Data is transferred out to Amazon CloudFront
+- Data is transferred out to EC2 instances in the same region

+**Cost of Transfer acceleration**
+- When we look at Transfer acceleration, the pricing structure for transfer costs changes and this is largely due to the fact that your data is routed through an optimized network path to Amazon S3 via CloudFront edge locations.
+- Whereas normal data transfer into amazon S3 is free from the internet, with transfer acceleration, this is a cost associated per gigabyte dependant on which edge location is used.
+Also, there is an increased cost for any data transferred OUT of S3, either to the internet or to another Region, again due to the edge location acceleration involved.

+### Management and replication costs